 16. TODO Highlight

 Sometimes, you add TODO’s in your code to certain things later and forget them.
-Here, TODO highlight comes to the rescue.
-TODO Highlight extension highlights TODO, FIXME and other annotations within your code.
+Here, the TODO highlight comes to the rescue.
+TODO Highlight extension highlights TODO, FIXME, and other annotations within your code.

 So, this extension is very useful.